maxburian/SAXS_py3/doc/ConstantImage.rst

    plt.colorbar()
    misc.imsave("mask.tif",img)

-The result is constant 1 (wher the intensity is not 0), save 2e-12.
+The result is constant 1 (where the intensity is not 0), save 2e-12.

 .. plot::